 Ease of Use

-The Thermos Intak 24 has a similar flip-cap design to the Avex Brazos Autoseal and the new Platypus Duo Lock.
+The Thermos Intak 24 has a similar flip-cap design to the Platypus Duo Lock.
 All of these bottles have a latch or button feature that opens to a small drinking spout in the top of the lid.
 This design is useful since you don't have to take the lid off every time to drink.
 That said, it makes the bottle more complicated to use.
 We found these lid options to be novel, but not necessarily that much more efficient than a traditional bottle, like the classic Nalgene Wide-Mouth.

 The lid and flip-cap closure mechanism on the Thermos Intak is the weakest link in terms of the durability of this product.
 There are two flipping clip loops that are plastic and seem likely to break off after lots of time in use.
 Much like the Contigo Thermalock Glacier, this water bottle has lots of plastic parts in its lid system that lowered its overall durability score.
 We found that bottles like the Yeti Rambler 26 are much more durable because they are simpler with respect to design.